raafik980/raafik980.github.io/_posts/2024-01-24-charmm-python-interfacer.md

 if @qmpackage .eq. python then
     if ?python .eq.
 1 then

         SET QCHEMCNT qchemcnt.inp         !
 Name of the control file for total charge and multiplicity set PY_PACKAGE mlpotential        !
 Name of the Python package set CHARMM2PYINP charmm2py.inp    !
 Name of the input file for the Python package set PY2CHARMMOUT py2charmm.out    !
 Name of the output file from the Python package

+        QCHEm CHPYthon REMO SELE ( QMS .or. type QQH* ) END

 energy